In this second article on the Gut Health series, we will look at scientific evidence of how deeply sleeps affects gut health.

 “Patients with Parkinson’s disease are often constipated many years before they receive the diagnosis, which may be an early marker of the link between neurologic and gastroenterologic pathology related to the vagus nerve” (1).

-We saw how the vagus nerve is central for understanding the gut as our second brain on Part 1 of the Gut Health Series.
+We saw how the vagus nerve is central for understanding the gut as our second brain on the Fundamentals article of the Gut Health Series.

 During sleep our food moves forward in the gut towards elimination.
 How in sync the transit time of food is with the light and dark cycles of a day affects all aspects of our health, like our metabolism, levels of energy and our immune system, which is about 75% located inside our gut.

-In this Part 2 article of the Gut Health series we will look at practical ways to improve sleep quality and quantity for better gut health.
+In this article of the Gut Health series we will look at practical ways to improve sleep quality and quantity for better gut health.

 STRESS DISORGANIZING THE GUT